OWASP/www-chapter-singapore/index.md

 ![Global AppSec SG 2023 Logo](https://owasp.org/www-chapter-singapore/assets/images/OWASPAppSecSingaporeLogo.png)

+[Join us](https://singapore.globalappsec.org/) for the 2023 Global AppSec Singapore held at Whova Virtual Platform.

-[Join us](https://singapore.globalappsec.org/) for the 2023 Global AppSec Singapore held at Marina Bay Sands Singapore.
-Designed for private and public sector infosec professionals, the one-day OWASP conference equips developers, defenders, and advocates to build a more secure web.
-We are offering educational **1-day training courses on 04-October followed by the conference and exhibition on 05-October.**
+Join us for the VIRTUAL 2023 Global AppSec Singapore held on the Whova Event Platform.
+Designed for private and public sector infosec professionals, OWASP conference equips developers, defenders, and advocates to build a more secure web.
+We are offering four educational **1-day and 2-day training courses on 03-October and 04-October that requires a separate ticket purchase followed by the conference and exhibition on 05-October.
+Join us for leading application security technologies, speakers, prospects, and community, in a unique event that will build on everything you already know to expect from an OWASP Global Conference.
+With amazing speakers and numerous networking opportunities, this is an event you will not want to miss.

 # Upcoming Meetup